Chinese Taipei: Taiwan, Province of China

 International organizations in which the PRC participates generally do not recognize Taiwan or allow its membership.
 Thus, for example, whenever the United Nations makes reference to Taiwan, which does not appear on its member countries list, it uses the designation "Taiwan, Province of China", and organizations that follow UN standards usually do the same, such as the International Organization for Standardization in its listing of ISO 3166-1 country codes.
 Certain web-based postal address programs also label the country designation name for Taiwan as "Taiwan, Province of China".

 Taiwan's Ministry of Foreign Affairs objected to the term together with other names including "Taiwan, China", "Taipei, China" and "Chinese Taiwan" in guidelines issued in 2018.

 Island of Taiwan/Formosa

 The term island of Taiwan or Formosa is used sometimes to avoid any misunderstanding about the Taiwan independence movement just referring to the island.

 China or Republic of China

 Some non-governmental organizations which the PRC does not participate in continue to use "China" or the "Republic of China".
-The World Organization of the Scout Movement is one of few international organizations that continue to use the name of "Republic of China", and the ROC affiliate as the Scouts of China.
-This is because such Scouting in Mainland China is very limited or not really active.
+The World Organization of the Scout Movement is one of the few international organizations that continue to use the name of "Republic of China", and the ROC affiliate as the Scouts of China.
+This is because Scouting in mainland China is very limited or not really active.
 Likewise, Freemasonry is outlawed in the PRC and thus the Grand Lodge of China is based in Taiwan.